mrtmmn/Medium-Article-1-HW/README.md

 Once you've created an account, the homework is as follows:

 Write an article, giving your opinion on something you have learned in this course.
 This can be something you like doing, something you find interesting, a guide on how to do or use something in particular, or even just an article describing the journey of learning Android and Java.
 It's up to you.
+Show the world that you know what you are talking about!

 The only requirement is that the article is at least 150 words long (not counting snippits of code).